 Inventory, lb : 0

-Lima oranges are available in the late winter and early spring months.
+Lima oranges are available in the late winter through early spring.

 Lima oranges are best suited for raw applications as their sweet flavor is showcased when consumed fresh, out-of-hand or juiced.
 The fruit’s low acidity balances well with naturally tart foods and can be used to flavor cakes, tarts, and muffins.
 Lima oranges can also be segmented and consumed as a stand-alone snack, tossed into fruit bowls, used as a garnish, or candied for extended use.
-A Brazilian baked good called the brigadeiro, a cross between the truffle and a bon-bon, is often flavored with the sweet orange.
-Juice the sweet Lima orange and combine with lemon and lime juices for a refreshing beverage or mix with champagne for a sweeter mimosa.
-Their thick, richly perfumed rind takes well to candied applications for garnishes and candies.
-Lima oranges can be stored for several weeks in the refrigerator.
+A Brazilian baked good known as the brigadeiro, a cross between the truffle and a bon-bon, is often flavored with the sweet orange.
+Lima oranges can also be juiced and combined with lemon and lime juices for a refreshing beverage or mixed with champagne for a sweeter mimosa.
+Lima oranges pair well with rhubarb, cranberry, lemon, gooseberries, and tart cherries.
+The fruits will keep for 1-2 weeks in the refrigerator.